digital-land/digital-land/content/event/_index.md

 #### Our service

-Paul has been working on some story mapping which forms a road map for the service.
+Paul (Downey) has been working on some story mapping which forms a road map for the service.
 From this, Jake has been revisiting the work on a validator tool, and Christine has started prototyping a tool for building registers.

 <a href="https://www.flickr.com/photos/mattlucht/47028726254/in/datetaken-public/" title="Story Mapping"><img src="https://live.staticflickr.com/65535/47028726254_543b5e80bb_k.jpg" alt="Story Mapping"></a>